Super Bowl LV Betting Offers & Free Bets: Sunday 7th February 2021

 - Special Bets – Such as longest or shortest touch down or field goal, will a safety be scored, number field goals, defensive touchdowns, conversion success, etc.

-Super Bowl 55 will be hosted for the third time at the Raymond James Stadium in Tampa, Florida, the 16th time the event has been held in Florida, on Sunday 7th February 2021.
+Super Bowl 60 will be hosted for the eighth time at Levi’s Stadium in Santa Clara, California, the second time the event has been held in the stadium, on Sunday 8th February 2026.

-In the US the game will this year be broadcast by CBS with the game start time expected to kick off 6:30 p.m.
-Eastern Time, this means the game will go live in the UK at 11:30pm GMT.
-In the UK the Super Bowl will be shown live free to air on the BBC.
+In the US the game will this year be broadcast by NBC with the game start time expected to kick off 4:30 p.m.
+(UTC-7), this means the game will go live in the UK at 11:30pm GMT.
+In the UK the Super Bowl will be shown live free to air on the BBC or ITV.

-Last year’s superbowl was watched by an official US audience of 167 million people, this year they are hoping to break that record yet again.
-The show will again be sponsored by Pepsi.
+Last year’s superbowl was watched by an official US audience of 123.7 million people, the biggest TV audience since the moon landings in 1969, this year they are hoping to break that record yet again.

 Format